 Due to the rapidly evolving situation regarding COVID-19 (Coronavirus), the Office of International Programs would like to share updates with you regarding immigration, campus services and immigration advising during this time.
 We understand the concerns of international students regarding COVID-19 and its disruption to campus life.
 International Programs staff will be here to assist you as you navigate these changes.
 Please review the information below.
 This information will continued to be updated.

-I understand that normally I’m required to attend face to face classes in order to keep my visa.
+I understand that normally I’m required to attend face-to-face classes in order to keep my visa.
+I am outside of the U.S. and will not return for Fall 2020.
 Will my visa status be affected now that all my classes are online?

-The University of West Florida has extended remote instruction through Spring 2020.
-Per Student and Exchange Visitor Program (SEVP) guidance, F-1 and J-1 students are approved to continue study online in the U.S. or from outside of the U.S.
+Per Student and Exchange Visitor Program (SEVP) guidance from July 15, F-1 students are approved to continue study online from outside of the U.S.

 SEVP approved these emergency measures so that nonimmigrant students can continue to make normal progress in their program of study.
 Please note that you must maintain full-time enrollment to keep your SEVIS record active.